vindaalex/multizone-thermostat/README.md

 * sensor_out (Optional): entity_id for a outdoor temperature sensor, sensor_out.state must be temperature (float).
 Only required when running weather mode.
 No filtering possible.

 * initial_hvac_mode (Optional): Set the initial operation mode.
 Valid values are 'off', 'cool' or 'heat'.
 Default = off
 * initial_preset_mode (Optional): Set the default mode.
 Default is normal operational mode.
-Allowed alternative is 'away'
+Allowed alternative is any in 'custom_presets'.
+The 'inital_preset_mode' needs to be present in the 'custom_presets' of the 'initial_hvac_mode'

 * precision (Optional): specifiy setpoint precision: 0.1, 0.5 or 1
 * detailed_output (Optional): include detailed control output including PID contributions and sub-control (pwm) output.
 To include detailed output use 'on'.
 Use this option limited for debugging and tuning only as it increases the database size.
 Default = off